UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

     - `Heartbeat | where OSType == "Linux" | summarize arg_max(TimeGenerated, *) by SourceComputerId | top 500000 by Computer asc | render table`

         ![Log analytics query example](images/azs-browser-log-analytics-workspace-query-example.png)

-        Example for Linux VM above.
+        > [!NOTE]

-    - If your VM shows in the results, you have successfully linked your VM from Azure Stack Hub to your Log Analytics workspace [(see here for more information)](https://docs.microsoft.com/en-us/azure/automation/automation-update-management#confirm-that-non-azure-machines-are-onboarded).
+        > If your VM shows in the *Results* tab, you have successfully linked your VM from Azure Stack Hub to your Log Analytics workspace [(see here for more information)](https://docs.microsoft.com/en-us/azure/automation/automation-update-management#confirm-that-non-azure-machines-are-onboarded).

 10. Navigate to the *Automation Account*.
 In the new blade, under *Update Management*, select **Update Management**.